oracle-livelabs/adb/micronaut-oci-atp/deploy/deploy.md

     </copy>
     ```

-> *NOTE:* that the command above refers to the directory where you extracted the wallet to (in this case `/tmp/wallet`).
+> *NOTE:* The command above refers to the directory where you extracted the wallet to (in this case `/tmp/wallet`).
 If you extracted to a different location you will need to alter the command appropriately.

 4. If you are using Gradle, build a runnable JAR file with: